The most dangerous memory is the one you forgot

 No.

-I needed to make something.
-A film?
+I needed to create – to make a movie.
 But how?
-Let’s see, what did I have?
-Well, we just moved into a big empty rental that was in a suburban neighborhood straight out of E.T.
+What did I have?
+Well, Cami just moved into a big empty rental that was in a suburban neighborhood straight out of E.T.
 It had tall ceilings.
 Backyard of weeds.
-An old rotting fence.
-High tension power lines passing over a field beyond that fence.
-An alleyway on one side of the house that felt haunted even in the daytime.
-And what else did I have…. oh yeah, one very gifted deaf actress:
+An old rotting fence and high tension power lines passing over a field beyond that fence.
+And an alleyway on one side of the house that felt haunted even in the daytime.
+So what else did I have…. oh yeah, one very gifted deaf actress:

 CAMI VARELA (co-producer)